m0hammadAdel/Rock-Paper-Scissors-Game-for-Odin-Project/README.md

 ### Simple logic and fast performance

 * I used one event listener to get any choice form player
-* I used n class to make objects of choices
+* I used a class to make objects of choices

 ### Responsive